dotnet/project-system/docs/repo/property-pages/property-conditions.md

 (unevaluated "MyPage" "MyProperty")
 ```

-If _MyProperty_ is a boolean property, then this expression stands alone as a visibility condition and will cause the targeted property to only be visible when _MyProperty_ is true.
+If _MyProperty_ is a boolean property, then this expression stands alone as a property condition and will cause the targeted property to only be visible when _MyProperty_ is true.
 However if _MyProperty_ has non-boolean type then further comparison is required.

 For example, if _MyProperty_ is an enum property, the following expression may be used: